 You have your home, complete with a lush and beautiful garden!
 So now you’re thinking of getting a pet.
 That’s wonderful!
 However, with the new addition to your family, there are extra things to consider when designing your garden.
 Whether it’s an exotic cat breed or a reliable emotional support dog breed, you need to take proper measures to ensure that your pet doesn’t get harmed in the garden.
-Follow this guide to make sure your garden is pet proof.
+Follow this guide to make sure your garden is pet-proof.

 Avoid Toxic Plants

 Having a scenic garden is great, but be careful to make sure you don’t unwittingly poison your pets with the plants you pick.
-Some pets will have a nibble on plants when bored, so having plants that are toxic to them could be disastrous.
+Some pets will nibble on plants when bored, so having plants that are toxic to them could be disastrous.
 Take a look at this list to make sure your garden is poison free.

 Use Pet-Friendly Slug Protection

 Another way pets can accidentally be poisoned is through the use of slug pellets to keep plants safe.
 The pellets used to poison slugs can be eaten by a curious pet with disastrous consequences.
-So make sure to instead use pet-friendly slug pellets or home-made beer traps.
+So make sure to instead use pet-friendly slug pellets or homemade beer traps.

 Choose Your Fence Wisely

 It is important to choose the right fence for your garden if you have pets.
-Make sure the fence if high enough so your pet can’t jump over it, and check the perimeter to make sure there are no holes your pet can escape through.
+Make sure the fence is high enough so your pet can’t jump over it, and check the perimeter to make sure there are no holes your pet can escape through.
 It is particularly important to find the right fence if you have a cat, as they have the ability to climb and like to explore, which can be dangerous if you live near a busy road.
-Fencing to consider includes inward-curling, semi-flexible fencing that cats don’t like to jump onto or fencing with an inward facing overhang that prevents cats from climbing over the top.
+Fencing to consider includes inward-curling, semi-flexible fencing that cats don’t like to jump onto or fencing with an inward-facing overhang that prevents cats from climbing over the top.